 This page explains how you do logistic regression with Praat.
-You start by saving a table in a text file.
+You start by saving a table in a text file (if it contains non-ASCII symbols such as æ or ɛ, use the UTF-8 or UTF-16 format).
 The following example contains natural stimuli (female speaker) with measured F1 and duration values, and the responses of a certain listener who is presented each stimulus 10 times.

 764 87 2 8

 574 126 0 10